 Select the application that suits your situation

-If you already have been granted a permanent residence permit and your residence permit card is about to expire, apply for renewal of residence permit card.
+Do you already have a permanent residence permit but your card is about to expire?
+In that case, apply for renewal of residence permit card.